This document is intended for the majority of our customers.

 2 - Objectives

-The personal data collected by JESUISENCOURS in the course of its mission to digitize processes is necessary for the fulfillment of contractual commitments agreed upon by the client.
+The personal data collected by SoWeSoft in the course of carrying out its mission to digitalize processes is necessary for the performance of the contractual commitments accepted by the customer.

-The purposes for which JESUISENCOURS processes data are as follows:
+The purposes for which SoWeSoft processes data are as follows:

-- Accurate and automated recording of participants' attendance during training sessions.
+- Accurate and automated recording of participants’ attendance at training sessions.

 - Generation of attendance certificates for trainers and training managers.

-- Real-time monitoring of participant attendance throughout training sessions.
+- Real-time monitoring of participants’ attendance throughout training sessions.

-- Automation of administrative processes related to managing attendance and absences.
+- Automation of administrative processes related to the management of attendance and absences.

-- Collection of information on participant performance during training sessions.
+- Collection of information on participants’ performance during training.

-- Analysis of evaluation data to identify strengths and areas for improvement in training programs.
+- Analysis of evaluation data to identify the strengths and areas for improvement of training programs.

-- Conducting remote assessments for online or hybrid training sessions, thus facilitating learner access and participation.
+- Remote evaluations for online or hybrid training courses, thereby facilitating access and participation for learners.

-JESUISENCOURS processes personal data based on the performance of a contract.
-When a user enters into a contractual relationship with JESUISENCOURS, the company collects and uses the personal data required to provide the requested services or products, as well as to manage and execute the contract in question.
+SoWeSoft processes personal data on the basis of the performance of a contract.
+When a user enters into a contractual relationship with SoWeSoft, SoWeSoft collects and uses the personal data required to provide the requested services or products, as well as to manage and perform the relevant contract.

-As part of the software contract execution, JESUISENCOURS may collect personal data such as the user’s name, email address, configuration preferences, and other information necessary for software customization and maintenance (See point 5.
-Category of Data Collected for more details).
+As part of the performance of the software agreement, SoWeSoft may collect personal data such as the user’s name, email address, configuration preferences, and other information necessary for the customization and maintenance of the software (see section 5.
+Categories of data collected for further details).

-JESUISENCOURS processes personal data only to the extent necessary for the execution of the software license agreement.
-This data is used to ensure the software’s compliance with agreed specifications, to provide effective technical support, and to ensure the continuous proper functioning of the software.
+SoWeSoft processes personal data only to the extent necessary for the performance of the software license agreement.
+This data is used to ensure that the software complies with the agreed specifications, to provide effective technical support, and to ensure the continued proper functioning of the software.

-It is important to note that personal data processed as part of the software license agreement is strictly used for providing the agreed software services and is not shared with third parties without the user’s explicit consent.
+It is important to note that personal data processed under the software license agreement is strictly used for the purpose of providing the agreed software services and is not shared with third parties without the user’s explicit consent.

 3 - Categories of people concerned

-The data processing concerns users of the SoWeSign solution via the following 2 platforms:
+The data processing concerns users of the SoWeSoft solution via the following 2 platforms:

 - Corporate Application